 Gestational surrogacy is the process by which an embryo is created in a laboratory and transferred into the uterus of a gestational carrier who does not share a genetic relationship with the baby she carries.

 That’s the scientific definition.
-Emotionally, gestational surrogacy—commonly shortened to be called surrogacy—is an amazing and monumental experience between intended parents hoping for a family and a kind and generous woman who is willing to dedicate herself to carrying a baby for them.
+Emotionally, gestational surrogacy—commonly shortened surrogacy—is an amazing and monumental experience between intended parents hoping for a family and a kind and generous woman who is willing to be a gestational carrier for their baby.
 Gestational surrogacy is a common and acceptable way to grow a family.

-There are many myths and misinformation when it comes to gestational surrogacy.
+Myths and misinformation abound when it comes to gestational surrogacy.
 Below, we outline a list of gestational surrogacy myths—and bust them!—to clear up any misconceptions when it comes to surrogates, having a baby through surrogacy, and how safe gestational surrogacy is.

 7 Myths About Gestational Surrogacy

-MYTH 4: My Surrogate Will Have to Come and Live With Me.
 Um, no. This misconception likely came about from Hollywood.
 The movie Baby Mama, starring Tina Fey and Amy Pohler—while incredibly entertaining—could not misrepresent the act of surrogacy more.
 Intended parents would never be expected to have their gestational carrier live with them.
 A surrogate must have a strong foundation of support, as well as be financially and emotionally stable in order to be accepted into the program—and that includes having her own place to live.
 See a full list of surrogate requirements here.